Xv-yn/University/INFO4444/week4.md

 # Crowdsourcing and Crowdfunding
 ## Crowdsourcing
-This is basically saying, "I don't know how to do this part" and asking people on the interne for help.
+This is basically saying, "I don't know how to do this part" and asking people on the internet for help.
 This requires people from the public to voluntarily help and provide their expertise on the subject and they get a reward!